 3. Anybody found to be in non-compliance with the Department of Food and Agriculture and incurring any fine by them will be responsible for paying the fine, and will be suspended from the market one day for the second occurrence and permanently removed for the third.

 4. Any certified producer may sell the items of one or two other certified producers if the selling producer carries and displays at the market the certificates of the other grower(s) and they have to be cross-referred.
 The certified producer’s product must exceed by weight, volume and price the other producer’s goods.
 In addition, all items sold need to be listed in the certificate.
 Products must be kept separately.

 5. Prices must be clearly posted.
 Collusion among growers to raise prices or exertion of any influence, pressure, or persuasion to cause a grower to increase prices is strictly forbidden.

-6. Producers of taxable items are required to show proof of registration with the State Board of Equalization and are independently responsible to collect and account for sales tax.
+6. All vendors of taxable items are required to show proof of registration with the State Board of Equalization and are independently responsible to collect and account for sales tax.

 7. All commodities sold must meet the requirements of California Food and Agricultural Codes.
 Only quality produce may be sold or displayed.
 The Manager is authorized to have poor quality produce pulled from a display and sale.

 8. Food vendors are to have all necessary certificates from the Department of Health.
 All certificates must be displayed for the market manager and other producers, vendors and the public to inspect throughout each market day.
 If upon an inspection, the market is fined by the Dept. of Health for non-compliance, the vendor will be responsible to pay the fine.